-I did a webinar series for SEMrush last year and a podcast this year.
+I did a webinar series for SEMrush last year and this year I decided to move on to a podcast.
 After five months now, I am getting a link a week and a dozen mentions a day.
-I’m getting links naturally, because the content is interesting and I am active.
+People just give links to me, because the content is interesting.

 Because I'm talking to interesting people about phenomenally, passionate stuff that we all find grandly cool and interesting.
 But also because I'm constantly bouncing up and down like Tigger like Winnie the Pooh in front of people going, "ooh, ooh, ooh, what about this?
 What about this?"

 I'm front and center.
 It isn't because I want to be front and center, because I'm thinking, "Oooh, I have to be front and center."
 It's because that's how I am!
 I think that comes across in my interviews.

 I actually talked to John Rivers about this theory of understanding, credibility, and deliverability.
 And I explained it to him reasonably quickly.
 He went, "Yeah, makes a lot of sense."
 And I said, "So, doesn't that just make it — it's all so simple!"

 His reply, "Well, simple probably isn't the word."